Skip to main content

 Lakes That Made the Biggest Comeback

-1,234 lakes across Minnesota and Wisconsin show improving water quality trends based on multi-year monitoring data.
-But the most impressive are the lakes that now earn A or B grades while still showing upward trajectories — evidence of sustained, meaningful recovery.
+1,768 lakes across the 12 states we track show improving water quality trends based on multi-year monitoring data.
+But the most impressive are the lakes that now earn A or B grades while still showing upward trajectories, evidence of sustained, meaningful recovery.

 These 25 lakes represent the best-case scenario: excellent current water quality that continues to get better.